anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 * Capacity - consumption needs are represented by width of the: Ultra High Performance, Enterprise Transactional, Value and Capacity storage options.
 * Storage Types - is how the storage is accessed and used, where:
   * Platform Native - is managed by the hypervisor / platform (examples are a virtual disk volume from which a VNF  boots and can write back to, the storage interface that is exposed by the container runtime), this storage is typically not shared across running VNF / CNF instances;
-  * Shared Storage - is storage that is accessed through a file systems interface (examples are network based storage such as CIFS or NFS) where the storage volumes can be accessed and shared by multiple VNF / CNF instances;
+  * Shared File Storage - is storage that is accessed through a file systems interface (examples are network based storage such as CIFS or NFS) where the storage volumes can be accessed and shared by multiple VNF / CNF instances;
   * Object Storage - is storage that is accessed via API interfaces (the most common example being HTTP restful services API), which support get/put of structured objects; and
   * Archival - is storage that is targeted for provision of long term storage for purpose of disaster recovery, meeting legal requirements or other historical recording where the storage mechanism may go through multiple stages before landing at rest.